tobifinn/ensemble_transformer/README.md

 > Models.
 ArXiv: XXXX
 --------

-This project and repository is dedicated to enable processing with neural networks of ensemble data for Earth system models.
+This project and repository is dedicated to enable processing of ensemble data for Earth system models with neural networks.
 Based on ideas from self-attention and ensemble data assimilation, specifically the ensemble Kalman filter, this repostory includes modules for the self-attentive ensemble transformer.